Stephen Wiltshire is an artist who draws and paints detailed cityscapes. He has a

 or framed, simply and securely.

-The Stephen Wiltshire Gallery will open at 10:00 today.
+The Stephen Wiltshire Gallery will be open again on Monday, 20 April at 10:00.
 Plan your visit by finding us on the map.

 View our opening hours.